 UAN: A/601/0121

 Level: 3

 Credit value: 6

 GLH: 45

 Relationship to NOS: This unit is linked to:

-CCLD 303 Promote children's development, 312 Plan and implement positive environments for babies and children under 3 years HSC 37 Care for and protect babies
+CCLD 303 Promote children's development, 312 Plan and implement positive environments for babies and children under 3 years

+HSC 37 Care for and protect babies

-Endorcoment by a This unit is endorsed by Skills for Care and
+Endorsement by a sector or regulatory body: This unit is endorsed by Skills for Care and Development.

-Endorsement by a sector or regulatory body: Development.

 Aim: This unit is designed to assess competence to work with babies and young children to support their learning and development.
 This would normally cover children from birth to their third birthday

-Understand the development and learning of babies and young children

-- 1.1 explain the pattern of development in the first three years of life and the skills typically acquired at each stage - 1.2 explain: - how development and learning are interconnected - how and why variations occur in rate and sequence of development and learning - that learning may take place in different ways. - the importance of play - 1.3 explain the potential effects on development, of pre conceptual, pre birth and birth experiences - 1.4 explain the impact of current research into the development and learning of babies and young children
+Lea rning outcome The learner will: 1.
+Understand the development and learning of babies and young children Ass essment criteria The learner can: 1.1 explain the pattern of development in the first three years of life and the skills typically acquired at each stage 1.2 explain: how development and learning are interconnected how and why variations occur in rate and sequence of development and learning that learning may take place in different ways. the importance of play 1.3 explain the potential effects on development, of pre conceptual, pre birth and birth experiences 1.4 explain the impact of current research into the development and learning of babies and young children